Sententiaregum/Sententiaregum/README.md

 A deploy is really simple.

-You just have to call __composer install__ and all dependencies will be configured and the setup of the backend and frontend will be processed.
+You just have to call __composer install --no-dev__ and all dependencies will be configured and the setup of the backend and frontend will be processed.

 ## Custom configuration